PascalMuenzer/ScoreBarChart/README.md

 `Value of Score no. 2: 32`

-Now that all scores are entered they are dislpayed as a Bar Chart of '#'
+Now all scores are entered and they are dislpayed as a bar chart of '#'.

 `Score 1: ############ `
 > 12 '#'